 Bustles not required!
 Walk thorugh the doors of the Villa Louis Mansion and step into the life of one of Wisconsin's most historic families.
 Storll through the extravagant lifestyles of the Dousman family from the fur trade industry to the end of the 19th century.

 521 N Villa Louis Rd, Prairie du Chien, WI

 |Villa Terrace Art Museum |

-Overlooking Lake Michigan, this Italian Renaissance-style villa was designed by architect David Adler in 1923.
-Originally the residence of Lloyd Smith of the A.O.
-Smith Corporation and his family, the Museum features fine and decorative arts dating from the 15th through the 18th centuries, wrought- iron masterpieces by Cyril Colnik and a formal garden and changing exhibitions by local, regional and international artists.
+This Italian Rrnaissance-style villa was designed by architect David Adler in 1923.
+Originally home to Lloyd Smith of the A.O.
+Smith Corporation, it features art dating from the 15th through the 18th centuries, wrought-iron masterpieces by Cyril Colnik, a formal garden and exhibitions by local, regional and international artists.

 2220 N Terrace Ave, Milwaukee, WI, United States

 Contact: Bridgitt Zielke

 Return to a time of stagecoach travel and see a community where Yankee refinement met Wisconsin wilderness.
 Tour a 27-room hotel and learn what it was like to run a business on one of Wisconsin's well-used stagecoach trails.
 See a water-powered sawmill and stroll through Wisconsin's largest collection of carriages, wagons and sleighs.